esorton/hstow/README.md

 additional subdirectories with files to be stowed.
 Run `hstow` to create the necessary soft links or to update things change.

+List files to ignore in `.stow-local-ignore` file in root of repository.

 `stow` utility must be installed on the host computer.

-List files to ignore in `.stow-local-ignore` file in root of repository.
+On Debian based distributions, install with `apt-get`:

+    % sudo apt-get install stow

+`stow` source can be obtained at https://www.gnu.org/software/stow/.